hanjingo/doc/interview.md

 ## Network

+### Base

+#### How are Network types classified?

+Network types can be classified along several dimensions.
+At the area of the distribution level, we divided personal area network, local area network, metropolitan area network, wide area network and the internet.
+At the protocol level, we distinguish TCP from UDP.
+At the communication behavior level, we consider whether a connection is established, whether data delivery is guaranteed, and whether transmission unicast, multicast or broadcast.

+#### What is the network topology?

+Network topology is a physical layout of the network, connecting the different nodes using the links.
+It depicts the connectivity between the computers, devices, cables, etc.

+For more info, see: [Network Summary#Network Topology](NET/summary.md)

+#### Which topology is used in modern Ethernet networks?

+Physical star (all devices connect to a central switch), but switched Ethernet creates a logical star with microsegmentation--each port is its own collision domain.
+This gives dedicated bandwidth to each device.

+For more info, see: [Network Summary#Network Topology](NET/summary.md)

+#### What's the main disadvantage of bus topology?

+Single point of failure.
+If the backbone cable breaks anywhere, the entire network goes down.
+Also, performance collapses under heavy load due to collisions.

+For more info, see: [Network Summary#Bus Topology](NET/summary.md)

+#### Why don't we use full mesh for everything?

+Cost and complexity.
+For n devices, you need n(n - 1) / 2 connections.
+It's impractical for most networks.
+We use partial mesh or hybrid designs instead.

+For more info, see: [Network Summary#Mesh Topology](NET/summary.md)

+#### What topology does the internet use?

+The internet backbone uses a partial mesh of routers, with multiple redundant paths.
+At the edge, it uses various topologies--star in homes, tree in enterprises, etc. It's a massive hybrid topology.

+#### How does ring topology handle a break?

+Single ring fails completely.
+Dual ring (like FDDI) wraps around: when a break occurs, the two rings combine into a single ring that includes all working nodes, maintaining connectivity.

+For more info, see: [Network Summary#Ring Topology](NET/summary.md)

+#### Which topology is best for fault tolerance?

+Full mesh provides the highest fault tolerance--every device has multiple paths.
+If any single connection fails, traffic reroutes automatically.
+For most real applications, a partial mesh offers good tolerance at lower cost.

+For more info, see: [Network Summary#Mesh Topology](NET/summary.md)

+#### What is the use of a router and how is it different from a gateway?

+A router forwards data between different networks by directing traffic based on IP addresses.
+A gateway is a broader term--it's any device that acts as an entry/exit point between networks.
+While a router can function as a gateway, a gateway isn't necessarily a router; it could be a firewall, proxy server, or NAT device.
+The key difference: routers always operate at Layer 3 (network layer), while gateways can operate at any layer and often perform protocol translation.

+For more info, see: [Routing#Router](NET/routing.md)

+#### Can a switch function as a gateway?

+Generally no!
+Switches operate at Layer 2 and don't understand IP addresses.
+A gateway needs to operate at Layer 3 or higher.
+However, a 'layer 3 switch' (multilayer switch) can perform routing functions and could serve as a gateway.

+For more info, see: [Routing#Gateway](NET/routing.md)

+#### What happens when i remove the default gateway from my device?

+Your device can only communicate within its local subnet.
+Any attempt to reach a different subnet (including the internet) will fail because the device doesn't know where to send packets destined outside its networks.

+For more info, see: [Routing#Gateway](NET/routing.md)

+#### What's the difference between a gateway and a proxy?

+A proxy operates at the application layer (Layer 7) and is application-specific (HTTP proxy, SOCKS proxy).
+A gateway can operate at multiple layers.
+All proxies are a type of gateway, but not all gateways are proxies.
+A router acting as a default gateway is NOT a proxy.

+For more info, see: [Routing#Gateway](NET/routing.md)

+### IP

+#### What are private and special IP addresses?

+Private IP addresses are reserved ranges used exclusively within internal networks and cannot be routed on the public internet.
+Special IP addresses serve specific purposes like loopback testing, broadcasting, or automatic configuration.

+For more info, see: [Internet Protocol (IP)#Special IP Addresses](NET/ip.md)

+#### What is an IPv4 address?

+An IPv4 address is a 32-bit numerical identifier assigned to devices on a network, written in dotted-decimal notation as four 8-bit octets.
+It has two main parts: the network portion (identifies the subnet) and the host portion (identifies the specific device).

+For more info, see: [Internet Protocol (IP)#IPv4](NET/ip.md)

+#### How many IPv4 addresses exist?

+$2^{32} = 4,294,967,296$.
+But subtract special addresses (loopback, private ranges, multicast, broadcast), and about 3.7 billion are potentially usable for public internet.

+For more info, see: [Internet Protocol (IP)#IPv4](NET/ip.md)

+#### What does the 255 in subnet masks represent?

+255 in decimal equals 11111111 in binary--all 8 bits set to 1.
+In a subnet mask, each 255 means 'these bits belong to the network portion'.

+For more info, see: [Internet Protocol (IP)](NET/ip.md)

+#### What's the difference between IPv4 and IPv6?

+IPv4 uses 32-bit addresses written in dotted-decimal, while IPv6 uses 128-bit addresses written in hexadecimal.
+IPv6 eliminates NAT, has built-in security (IPsec), simpler headers for faster routing, and autoconfiguration capabilities.
+The transition is necessary due to IPv4 exhaustion.

+For more info, see: [Internet Protocol (IP)#IPv4 vs IPv6](NET/ip.md)

+#### How does IPv6 solve the NAT problem?

+IPv6 doesn't need NAT because there are enough addresses for every device to have a globally unique public IP.
+This restores end-to-end connectivity, making peer-to-peer applications, VoIP, and gaming work nativelly without complex NAT traversal techniques.

+For more info, see: [Internet Protocol (IP)#IPv6](NET/ip.md)

+#### What's the equivalent of 127.0.0.1 in IPv6?

+`::1`.
+It's a 128-bit address with 127 zeros and a single 1 at the end.

+For more info, see: [Internet Protocol (IP)#IPv6](NET/ip.md)

+#### What are the differnt types of VPN?

+VPNs are broadly classified into three main types by deployment: Remote Access VPN, Site-to-Site VPN, and Personal VPN.
+By protocol, common types include IPsec, SSL/TLS, OpenVPN, WireGuard, and IKEv2.
+The right choice depends on use case, security requirements, and platform compatibility.

+For more info, see: [Virtual Private Networks (VPNs)#Types of VPN](NET/vpn.md)

+#### What are the advantages of using a VPN?

+The primary advantages of using a VPN are security, privacy, and access control.
+It creates an encrypted tunnel between a user's device and a remote network, protecting data from interception, masking the user's real IP address, and allowing secure access to private network resources from untrusted locations like public Wi-Fi or the internet.

+For more info, see: [Virtual Private Networks (VPNs)](NET/vpn.md)

 ### TCP

 #### Explain how to create a simple TCP server that accepts one client connection and sends msg back.